cnoe-io/openapi-mcp-codegen/README.md

 uv run python petstore_mock_server.py
 ```

-4. In a new terminal from the root of the git repo:
+6. In a new terminal from the root of the git repo:

 ```
 cd examples/petstore
 make run-a2a
 ```

-Note: If you generated with `--enable-slim`, `make run-a2a` will start the A2A server over SLIM.
-Ensure a SLIM data plane is reachable at `SLIM_ENDPOINT` (default `http://localhost:46357`).

-5. In a new terminal from the root of the git repo ([install Docker first](https://www.docker.com/get-started/)):
+7. In a new terminal from the root of the git repo ([install Docker first](https://www.docker.com/get-started/)):
 ```
 cd examples/petstore
 make run-a2a-client